ASendellPrice/Myzomela_pipeline/README.md

 ```

 ## STEP 6: Downloading fastp QC reports
-Open a new terminal and move to a folder (using cd commant) on your laptop where you want to save the fastp reports.
+Open a new terminal and from a directory on your laptop where you want to save the fastp reports.
 Then use the following command (changing OSS to your username):

 ```
 scp -r OSS@arcus-b.arc.ox.ac.uk:/data/zool-zir/Myzomela/fastp_QC_reports/* ./